MiThors/TT-method-development/ReadMe.md

 -o --out: intakes one string, the name for the output directory.
 Optional, defaults "TT_out_pop1_pop2", using the keywords given.

 -w, --window: intakes one int, the window size for weighted-block jackknife.
-Optional, default is 2,500,000 which corresponds to about 5cm.
+Optional, default is 2,500,000 which corresponds to about 2.5cM in humans.

 -c --counts: flag to print counts per chromosome per window to a counts file in the output directory.
-Optional, can be used for inspecting when errors during calculations happens, or when results of calculations look strange.
+Optional, can be used for inspecting when errors during calculations happen, or when the results of calculations look strange.

 -d --depth_thresholds: required, two ints in the order of Low_Coverage then High_Coverage, the user should define what is too low or too high coverage for their particular dataset